Back to Helpful Content

 The trick?
 Use slimline furniture that suits the space.
 A compact bed with low legs, a small desk, or a neat loveseat can help define the room's purpose without overpowering it.

-✅ Staging tip for small spaces: Raise it up!
+Staging tip: Raise it up!
 Choose furniture with visible legs to create more floor space and help the room 'breathe'.

 Mirror, Mirror on the Wall